Brunei Shopping Guide: Where to Go and What to Buy

 One of my favourite finds at Serusop was Lof Bakery, a fantastic bakery by virtue of putting quality ahead of quantity.
 They sell a diverse range of mouth-watering pastries, such as the Nutella cake, Osaka sponge cake, Mochi bread, and the “Eggishi”, which features a slice of chicken ham rolled with omelette.

-I was lured by the Charcoal Bamboo bread, which cost SGD 2.80 for a loaf.
-It was so good, I had the entire loaf for supper.
-There are a number of bakery outlets in Brunei and Sarawak, including Kiulap and Yayasan Complex.
+I was lured by the Charcoal bamboo bread.
+It was so good, I had the entire loaf for supper!
+There are a number of Lof Bakery outlets in Brunei and Sarawak, including Kiulap and Yayasan Complex.

 Other highlights in the area include the Delima Jaya Complex, where one can find great bargains among the sea of merchandise.
 Nazmi Textile Mall, which is also famous for its high quality garments and textiles.

-Like Serusop, the Kiulap (or Qlap) is another recent development in Brunei.
-With two new hotels, a few banks, and a number of shopping centres – including the Shakirin Complex, the Awang Hj Ahad Complex, and the ‘one-stop’ Seri Qlap Mall – the area is transformed into a commercial hub.
+Like Serusop, the Kiulap (or Qlap) is another major multi-purpose development in Brunei.
+With two hotels, a few banks, and a number of shopping centres, including the Shakirin Complex, the Awang Hj.
+Ahad Complex, and the ‘one-stop’ Seri Qlap Mall, the area is transformed into a commercial hub.

 The Seri Qlap Mall is a major development that includes supermarket, food courts, trendy cafes, chic boutiques, and one of the most popular cinemas in the capital.
 Newer than “The Mall”, it makes for a more than comparable alternative if you have time for only one shopping area in Brunei.